keklarup/WebScraping/README.md

 With everything presented here, you can scrape much more meaningful data than some fake email address.
 If you want to practice this yourself, <b>write a web scraper to scrape the mean daily temperature for Eugene OR from Jan.
 1, 2016 to Jan.
 31, 2016 from</b>
  <a href="https://www.wunderground.com/history/airport/KEUG/2016/1/1/DailyHistory.html?req_city=&req_state=&req_statename=&reqdb.zip=&reqdb.magic=&reqdb.wmo="><b>this site</b></a>

+ If you get stuck, take a look at a very similar web scraper in this directory.